Data-Science-Community-SRM/Music-Genre-Classification-System/README.md

 </a>
 	<h2 align="center"> Genrify - The Music App </h2>
 	<h3 align="center"> Hear it.
 Genrify it. </h3>
 <h4 align="center"> In this work, the objective is to classify the audio data into specific genres from GTZAN dataset which contain about 10 genres.
-We have build a Convolutional Neural Network model using the tensorflow library to classify the 10 genres.  <h4>
+We have built a Convolutional Neural Network model using the tensorflow library to classify the 10 genres.  <h4>
 </p>

 ---